-The Effects of Methamphetamine Addiction
+The Effects of Meth Addiction

 Methamphetamine offers users the promise of a stimulating “high” that brings feelings of euphoria, energy, and increased confidence.
 However, these pleasurable effects are often short-lived.
 Meth use can lead to abuse and addiction and can cause significant weight loss, skin sores, dental problems, memory loss, and psychosis.